Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 Lewis chuckled and turned away from SAM’s console.
 "So, like, it’s always good to see you my man, but if this is a social call you coulda at least brung some beers."

 "No, it’s professional," Nadeau said.
-“I have bad news and good news.
-Bad first.”
+"I have bad news and good news.
+Bad first."

 "Best way round!"
 Lewis nodded, and leaned against his console.
-“Lay it on me.”
+"Lay it on me."

 "Bad news is, Kolbeinn says we aren’t going public with the Coltainers yet.
 For Opsec reasons.
 Don’t want Big Hotel getting ahead of us and planting beacons on every likely deathworld they can find…"